Find Affordable College Courses

 On average, parks and rec graduates from OHIO Athens take out $23,277 in student loans while working on their Bachelor's Degree.

-Out of the 19 schools in the Great Lakes Region that were part of this year’s ranking, Southern Illinois University Carbondale landed the # 5 spot on the list.
-Located in the small city of Carbondale, SIUC is a public school with a fairly large student population.
+A rank of #5 on this year’s list means Southern Illinois University Carbondale is a great place for parks, recreation and leisure studies students working on their bachelor’s degree.
+Located in the small city of Carbondale, SIUC is a public school with a large student population.

 Of the 18 students majoring in parks and rec at SIUC, 50% are male and 50% are female.